 49th Parallel is the place to head for coffee.
 The name 49th Parallel refers to the circle of latitude that crosses over the city of Vancouver.
 This small chain coffee shop serves the best espresso I’ve ever had.
 I first discovered their coffee at CAMP coffee here in Whistler, and instantly fell in love.
 Not only does 49th Parallel serve great coffee, they also serve Lucky’s Donuts – a perfect combination.
 With stores dotted all over Vancouver, you’re bound to come across them during your visit.
 Make sure you check them out!

 Stanley Park is by far one of my favourite places and a Vancouver must-see.
 The views as you pass the Lion’s Gate Bridge into the city are incomparable.
 This is to Vancouver what Central Park is to New York and Hyde Park is to London.
-If you only have 2 days in Vancouver, make sure you prioritise a visit to Stanley Park – you won’t regret it!
+If you only have a short trip to Vancouver, make sure you prioritise a visit to Stanley Park – you won’t regret it!

 There are several ways to get around Stanley Park, walk, rent a bike or opt to take the horse-drawn cart.
 The only down-side to the horse-drawn cars is that they don’t allow you to get out at any of the stops, so if you want to check out a certain area you’ll have to walk back to it.
 Stanley Park is almost as big as Downtown Vancouver itself, renting a bike is the most efficient way to see the park.